ypetinot/web-summarization/README.txt

 bin/ => bin directory for all non-summarizer-specific binaries/scripts.

-data/ => all dataset processing operations, including the collection and analysis of ODP data.
+data/ => code supporting all dataset processing operations, including the collection and analysis of ODP data.

 evaluation/ => all evaluation-related code.